StanislasBertrand/UniversalFaceRecog-TF2/ReadMe.md

 # Tensorflow2 universal face recognition framework

-Face recognition framework with 80 pretrained celebrities to detect
+Face recognition framework with 80 pretrained celebrities to recognize.
-Easily add any person or celebrity to be recognized
+Easily add any person or celebrity to be recognized !

 example output :
 ![testing on a leaders_photo](sample-results/leaders_output.jpg)
 Check out more examples at the bottom of the page !

+*****
 ### Installation
 run
 ```angular2